Skip to main content

 Original Post

-The original dual point distributor is a very good unit but if you want to do solid state, then the Ford Motorcraft is a much more reliable solution teamed up with a Pantera-electronics engine ignition controller.
+The original dual point distributor is a very good unit but if you want to upgrade to solid state, then the Ford Motorcraft is a much more reliable solution teamed up with a Pantera-electronics engine ignition controller.

 That as considered as a unit is all plug-n-play and provides for the tachometer connection without an MSD adapter.

-If you are hear looking for advice, I'm just reflecting upon my 40 years of Pantera ownership and 55 years of Ford performance cars.
+If you are here looking for advice, I'm just reflecting upon my 40 years of Pantera ownership and 55 years of Ford performance cars.

-I like your testing method but in addition these tachs are showing a need to clean and lubricate the jewel movement of the needle lately.
-It's just their time to show it.
+I like your testing method, it is clever, but in addition these tachs are showing a need to be cleaned and often need to have the jewel movement of the needle lubricated.
+It's just their time to show it around now.
+The two that I had tested were off about 350 rpm and needed to be calibrated also.
+Pantera-Electronics can check the tach and calibrate it for you.

 There has been quite a bit of discussion on this forum on subjects that all revolved around the distributor and ignition upgrades.
 If you are data driven, you would be wise to consider what I say but then again, I'm not highly intelligent, just highly experienced and my mistakes have yet to be lethal.